Stephen Breyer: Religion

 Breyer was praised for the difference between his votes in the 2005 cases Van Orden v.
 Perry and McCreary County v.
 American Civil Liberties Union, which dealt with public displays of the Ten Commandments.
-In the former, he concurred in the judgment to allow their display outside the Texas State Capitol, and in the latter, he deemed their display inside Kentucky county courthouses unconstitutional.
+In the former, he concurred in the judgment to allow their display outside the Texas State Capitol; in the latter, he deemed their display inside Kentucky county courthouses unconstitutional.
 Framing the First Amendment as meant to reduce religious divisiveness, Breyer focused on the greater and immediate objection to the latter display.

 Voting rights

-Breyer wrote the majority opinion in Alabama Legislative Black Caucus v.
-Alabama, which ruled that racial gerrymandering claims must be looked at district by district, and struck down four of Alabama's state Senate districts as unconstitutional racial gerrymanders.
+Breyer dissented to the plurality holding in Vieth v.
+Jubelirer (2004) that partisan gerrymandering is a non-judiciable political question, and he joined the dissent in Rucho v.
+Common Cause (2019) against a majority opinion reaching the same conclusion.
+Writing for the majority in Alabama Legislative Black Caucus v.
+Alabama (2015), Breyer held that racial gerrymandering claims must be looked at district by district, rather than at the state level.
+Breyer joined dissents in Shelby County v.
+Holder (2013) and Brnovich v.
+Democratic National Committee (2021), both of which criticized decisions weakening portions of the Voting Rights Act of 1965.

-Breyer joined Ginsburg's dissent in Shelby County v.
-Holder.
-A 5–4 majority ruled that Section 4(b) of the Voting Rights Act is unconstitutional.
-Breyer joined another dissent by Ginsburg in RNC v.
-DNC, which overturned a lower court's extension of a voting deadline in the Wisconsin primary elections.
-The lower court had extended the deadline so that people who had not yet received mail-in ballots by April 7 could vote by mail in the wake of the COVID-19 pandemic.
-Breyer dissented in a similar Wisconsin case in October; the petitioners had asked the court to require Wisconsin to count mail-in ballots received up to six days after Election Day, and the Court, with Breyer, Sotomayor, and Kagan dissenting, refused the petitioners' request to extend the deadline.
-Breyer joined Kagan's dissent in Brnovich v.
-DNC (2021), a case that upheld Arizona's ban on ballot harvesting and refusal to count out-of-precinct ballots.